+Reporting Requirements:

-- (b) Reporting Requirements: Reporting and coordination requirements for community program participants are delineated in the Standards of Sex Offender Management.
-The contractor will be required to provide reports on standardized forms (as available) provided by the Department.
-The required reports include: - (1) Intake Summaries will be completed on all program participants within 120 days of admission into the treatment program. - (2) Progress Summaries will be completed on all active program participants on a monthly basis. - (3) Discharge Summaries will be completed on all program participants at the conclusion of treatment, upon termination from the program, or when a transfer occurs. - (4) Monthly Attendance Reports will be submitted to the supervising probation officer, or designee, for all program participants in the community component. - (5) Contractors will provide all required data for offender follow-up and program evaluation on forms developed by DOC.
+Reporting and coordination requirements for institution program participants are delineated in the Standards of Sex Offender Management.
+The successful offeror will be required to provide reports on standardized forms (as available) provided by the department.
+The required reports include:

+- Intake Summaries will be completed on all program participants within 120 days of admission into the treatment program. - Progress Summaries will be completed on all active program participants on a monthly basis. - Discharge Summaries will be completed on all program participants at the conclusion of treatment, upon termination from the program, or when a transfer occurs.
+Discharge summaries must be submitted to the SOMP project manager within thirty (30) days of discharge from treatment. - Monthly Attendance Reports will be submitted to the supervising probation officer, or designee, and the SOMP project manager for all program participants in the institution component. - Contractors will provide all required data for offender follow-up and program evaluation on forms developed by the department.

-(c) Coordination Requirements:
+Coordination Requirements:

-- (1) Case review meetings will take place with appropriate probation office personnel a minimum of once per month. - (2) Contract staff will promptly contact the appropriate Probation Officer whenever they perceive that a community program participant is at immediate risk of re-offense or has violated conditions of probation or parole (including no-shows). - (3) The contractor will coordinate with the polygraph examiner to provide information required for polygraph assessment. - (4) In addition to the above specified requirements, the contractor will ensure that a team approach is maintained with Department staff and contract agents who also provide program/rehabilitative services to program participants.
-The contractor will develop and maintain any other mechanisms necessary to share information relating to program participants with pertinent Department staff and contract agents. - (d) Statutory Requirements: The contractor will be required to assist in the Department's compliance with provisions of AS 12.55.015(a)(10); AS 12.55.100(a)(5&6); and AS 33.30.011(6) as they apply to the provision of sex offender treatment services under the terms of this contract.
-Specifically, the successful Contractor will be required to: - (1) Provide a written explanation to the probation officer, in the case of an individual who has been denied admittance to a court-ordered rehabilitation program by the treatment provider, even though the individual meets the written eligibility criteria and has requested to enter the program;
+- Case review meetings will take place with appropriate probation office personnel and the SOMP project manager a minimum of once per month. - Contract staff will promptly contact the appropriate Probation Officer whenever they perceive that an institution program participant is at immediate risk of re-offense or has violated conditions of probation or parole (including no-shows). - The contractor will coordinate with the polygraph examiner to provide information required for polygraph assessment. - In addition to the above specified requirements, the successful offeror will ensure that a team approach is maintained with department staff and contract agents who also provide program/rehabilitative services to program participants.
+The successful offeror will develop and maintain any other mechanisms necessary to share information relating to program participants with pertinent Department staff and contract agents.

+Statutory Requirements:

+The contractor will be required to assist in the Department's compliance with provisions of AS 12.55.015(a) (10); AS 12.55.100(a)(1)(E); and AS 33.30.011(a)(5) as they apply to the provision of sex offender treatment services under the terms of this contract.
+Specifically, the successful Contractor will be required to: